Energy turnaround requires smart grids

 While a timely decarbonisation of the global economy will require electricity from renewable sources, this energy must also be transported precisely, reliably and efficiently.
 Smart grids can do this and therefore represent an investment area with potential.

-Authors: Gerhard Wagner and Anita Colic
+Authors: Dr Gerhard Wagner and Anita Colic

 What sets smart grids apart is their ability to regulate the demand for electricity depending on the electricity supply.
 (Source: istock.com)